2014 Background & Mission Statement

 Film Festival as a qualifying festival for

-the Short Films category for the Annual Academy Awards.
+the Short Films category in both narrative and documentay short for the Annual Academy Awards.
 With more than 7,000 film festivals worldwide, only

 The Flickers Mission: